The Son Tra Peninsula

 Who doesn’t want to see an 800-year-old tree along Son Tra Peninsula?
-There are one or two hawker stalls set up and you can buy some snacks and drinks.
-It is quite shady here and can be a nice place to hang out (amongst the 25 or so aerial roots) and take some photos.
+There are one or two local stalls set up and you can buy some snacks and drinks.
+It is quite shady here and can be a nice place to hang out (among the 25 or so aerial roots) and take some photos.

 3. Son Tra Lighthouse

-There is very little petrol for sale on Monkey Mountain along the Son Tra Peninsula other than some makeshift stalls near the Sun Peninsula Resort.
+There is very little petrol for sale on Monkey Mountain along the Son Tra Peninsula.
+Occasionally, there are some makeshift stalls near the Sun Peninsula Resort.
 We have marked several petrol stations near our shop and at the base of the mountain.
 You should fill up at these places or prepare for a long, hot walk!

 Protect yourself from the sun as it is very easy to get burnt.
 Use sun cream and cover-up.
 You may get a little hot but a day on the mountain will fry you.

-Take a bottle of water with you as you will not notice how dehydrated you get as the wind on the bike wicks away moisture from your body.
-You can buy more to drink as some stalls by the Banyan Tree and a few hawkers at Linh Ung Pagoda, but other than this there is little else on the mountain.
+Take a bottle of water with you.
+You will not notice how dehydrated you get.
+The wind on the bike wicks away moisture from your body.
+You can buy more to drink as some stalls by the Banyan Tree and a few vendors at Linh Ung Pagoda, but other than this there is little else on the mountain.

-You can take any of our bikes for this trip but we suggest that you only take one person on the Honda Cub or the Yamaha Mio.
-This is because they are not strong enough to get two people up the steep inclines.
+You can take any of our bikes on this trip.
+However, we suggest that you only take one person on the Honda Cub or the Yamaha Mio.
+This is because they are not strong enough to get two people up to the steep inclines.

 A day out on Son Tra Peninsula by motorbike is well worth the effort.
 There are so many things to see and do though it seems like a world away from the city area.
 The history, culture, wildlife, and adventure are sure to satisfy you.